Percolation and disorder-resistance in cellular automata: Definitions, examples and preliminary results

 as is easy to check; therefore, this rule is equivalent to the one with the same name introduced in \cite{GGP}.
 This rule is $4$-free-compliant, and is not covered by our main theorems.
 However, we establish some rigorous results in Section~\ref{ethers}.

-{\text{\tt occ}} For simplicity, assume that the two-dimensional CA $\zeta$ is \df{isotropic}, that is, that its rule respects all isometries of the lattice $\bZ^2$.
+{\mathtt{occ}} For simplicity, assume that the two-dimensional CA $\zeta$ is \df{isotropic}, that is, that its rule respects all isometries of the lattice $\bZ^2$.
 Then there is a convenient sufficient condition that assures wide-compliance for its two-level EBD: when the neighborhood configuration is

-the next state at the center cell is independent of $c$ (i.e., depends only on $a$ and $b$).
-This holds, for example, for the following solidification rule, which we call \pbox\/.
-Given $\zeta_t$, let $\no_1(z)$ (resp.~$\no_\infty(z)$) count the number of occupied cells among the four nearest neighbors of $z$ (resp.~in $\cN(z)$); then $z$ becomes occupied if either \begin{mylist} \item[$\bullet$] $\no_1(z)=2$, or \item[$\bullet$] $\no_1(z)\le 1$ and $\no_\infty(z)\in\{1,3\}$. \end{mylist} See Figure~\ref{box-piggyback} for an example.
+the next state at the center cell is independent of $c$ (i.e., depends only on $a$ and~$b$).
+This holds, for example, for the following solidification rule, which we call \pbox.
+Given $\zeta_t$, let $\no_1(z)$ [resp., $\no_\infty(z)$] count the number of occupied cells among the four nearest neighbors of $z$ [resp., in $\cN(z)$]; then $z$ becomes occupied if either \begin{longlist} \item[$\bullet$] $\no_1(z)=2$, or \item[$\bullet$] $\no_1(z)\le1$ and $\no_\infty(z)\in\{1,3\}$. \end{longlist} See Figure~\ref{box-piggyback} for an example.\vadjust{\goodbreak}

 The resulting two-level EBD has the update rule